Get essential information, tips, and strategies to help you on your MCAT journey in our guide below.

 6 Hours, 15 Minutes (With Additional Break Time)

 Introductory Biology, Psychology, Sociology, and Biochemistry, as well as General Chemistry, Organic Chemistry, and Physics.
 If you have time, courses in Physiology, Microbiology, and Genetics would also help you prepare for the MCAT.

 Learn more about the material on the MCAT in the AAMC outline.

 The MCAT is only offered on select dates throughout the year.
-See the 2018 MCAT dates here.
+See this year's MCAT dates here.

 We highly recommend you dedicate 300-400 hours to studying for the MCAT.
 You can assess how ready you are by looking at how you perform in each MCAT sections' full-length practice exams.

 Make a calendar or other schedule for your MCAT study time, dividing your study hours up to ensure you can stay on track and have plenty of time to practice.

 “Make sure you know your Physics.
 That topic can be particularly tricky for students taking the MCAT.”